leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

 This same idea works for the sphere mapping:

 Recall the opening cartographer's approaching to mapping the world?
-Well, you can achieve the same here when unwrapping a sphere from different perspectives.
+Well, you can achieve the same here when unwrapping a sphere from different points of view.
 Normally, to unwrap a sphere, view the sphere with the poles at the top and bottom.
 After unwrapping, Blender will give you an equirectangular projection;
 the point at the equator facing you will be in the middle of the image.